 But for men who seek to have high testosterone levels so that they could grow their beards more and keep the gains coming, that’s absolutely horrible news.

-And since a lot of the people who use peppermint oil for beard growth also use minoxidil to grow their beards, it can be hard to gauge the true effects, since minoxidil is so effective that it should enhance your facial hair growth anyway, even if you’d accidentally suppress testosterone with peppermint oil.
+Most of the people who use peppermint oil for beard growth also use minoxidil to grow their beards, it can be hard to gauge the true effects since minoxidil is so effective that it should enhance your facial hair growth anyway, even if you’d accidentally suppress testosterone with peppermint oil.

 Peppermint essential oil could lower testosterone levels when ingested orally – and it’s unclear whether this happens or doesn’t happen when it’s applied topically to the skin.